dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 };
 ```

-And using the new datatype initalize the list accordingly.
+And using the new datatype initialize the list accordingly.

-Now when the file system is accessed for the first time we can initalize this list, and use it to search for the files, saving a lot of time and reasources, and it can makes things easier to for the lookup and read function.
+Now when the file system is accessed for the first time we can initialize this list, and use it to search for the files, saving a lot of time and resources, and it can makes things easier to for the lookup and read function.

 Another limitation of our driver is that it expects for the tar to be fully loaded into memory, while we know that probably file system will be stored into an external device, so a good idea is to make the driver aware of all possible scenarios.